Essential Nutrients for Eye Health

 Selenium has also been shown to slow the progression of eye symptoms related to Graves’ disease, an autoimmune condition affecting the thyroid.
 Good dietary sources of selenium include Brazil nuts, seafood (e.g., shrimp, crab, halibut and tuna), ham, turkey, garlic, cottage cheese, brown rice, and spinach.

 If you’re in your late 50s to early 60s and have a family history of a specific eye disease such as cataracts, macular degeneration, or glaucoma you should ask your doctor about Lumega-Z® for the maintenance of eye health.
-Lumega-Z® is the only vision-specific medical food that is neither a dietary supplement nor a prescription drug and has been created to replenish, restore, and maintain all three protective macular pigments (lutein, zeaxanthin, and meso-zeaxanthin).
+Lumega-Z® is the only vision-specific medical food that has been been specifically created to replenish, restore, and maintain all three protective macular pigments (lutein, zeaxanthin, and meso-zeaxanthin).
 Lumega-Z® also contains more than 35 micronutrients with potent antioxidant properties including vitamins C, D, and E; bilberry extract (an anthocyanin); and the essential trace minerals zinc and selenium.
+Vitamin A is also an important anti-oxidant that is beneficial for eye health.
+However, vitamin A competes for intestinal absorption with the three highly important carotenoids, and should not be mixed in the same formula with lutein, zeaxathin or meso-zeaxanthin.
 Additionally, Lumega-Z® can be combined with an omega-3 DHA concentrate (“Omega Boost—DHA Concentrate”) to fully optimize your potential for eye health.